-Acquisition Accounting: A 2-Step Process
+Deal Accounting: 2-Step Process Example

-Why would acquirer be willing to pay $100 million for a company whose balance sheet tells us it's only worth $50 million?
-Good question - maybe because the balance sheet carrying values of the assets don't really reflect their true value; maybe the acquirer company is overpaying; or maybe it's something else entirely.
-Either way, we'll discuss that in a little while, but in the meantime, let's get back to the task at hand.
+Why would an acquirer be willing to pay $100 million for a company whose balance sheet tells us it’s only worth $50 million?
+Good question – maybe because the balance sheet carrying values of the assets don’t really reflect their true value; maybe the acquirer company is overpaying; or maybe it’s something else entirely.
+Either way, we’ll discuss that in a little while, but in the meantime, let’s get back to the task at hand.

-Step 1: Pushdown accounting
+Step 1: Pushdown Accounting (Purchase Price Allocation)